Jacinta Tynan: Career

 She started her career as a snow reporter for Thredbo before working as a reporter/weather presenter with Win TV, Canberra.

 Prior to joining Sky News Australia in 2005, she worked at ABC Television, where she reported and presented for ABC News and the 7:30 Report.
 She was also the anchorwoman for the ABC's International satellite TV service, the Australia Network (formerly known as ABC Asia Pacific).
 Tynan was a reporter for ABC News in Darwin and was a relief presenter for Australia Television News.
 She reported for Today Tonight on the Seven Network, then worked as a producer for APTN and Access Hollywood in London.

 She has a Bachelor of Communications from Charles Sturt University, Bathurst, majoring in broadcast journalism.
 During her studies she was a broadcaster with on-campus community radio station 2MCE-FM.

 Tynan also studied acting at the Vancouver Film School in Canada and has written and starred in two short films, one of which was selected as a Tropfest semi-finalist in 2001.

 She also acted in The Vagina Monologues at Sydney's Ensemble Theatre and starred in Closer for the Darlinghurst Theatre Company.

+Tynan edited Some Girls Do ...
+My Life as a Teenager (Allen & Unwin, 2007 ISBN 9781741751222), an anthology of Australian female writers.

 In May 2020, Tynan was made redundant from Sky News Australia after 18 years with the network.